-The floorplan facility is from Wesbank, a division of First National Bank of Namibia Limited, for Opel, Isuzu and Chevrolet units.
-These units are to be paid for within 180 days from the date of payment by First National Bank to General Motors South Africa (Pty) Ltd or within 48 hours after being sold, whichever occurs first.
-There is an interest free period of 21 days (2013: 21 days).
-Interest is calculated at prime overdraft rate less 1.0% per annum, provided that a market share of at least 40% is maintained by Wesbank, otherwise the interest rate will change to prime rates.
-The facility is subject to annual review and is denominated in Namibia Dollars.
+The floorplan facility was from Wesbank, a division of First National Bank of Namibia Limited, for Opel, Isuzu and Chevrolet units.
+These units were to be paid for within 180 days from the date of payment by First National Bank to General Motors South Africa (Pty) Ltd or within 48 hours after being sold, whichever occured first.
+There was an interest free period of 21 days (2014: 21 days).
+Interest was calculated at prime overdraft rate less 1.0% per annum, provided that a market share of at least 40% was maintained by Wesbank, otherwise the interest rate would change to prime rates.
+The facility was subject to annual review and was denominated in Namibia Dollars.
+The loan was settled during the current financial year.